Mahendra of Nepal: Death and succession

+His 26-year-old son Birendra ascended the Nepalese throne immediately after his father's death.
+However, his coronation took place only on 24 February 1975 at the age of 29 due to Hindu ritual for an auspicious date and the astrologers had claimed only that time to be auspicious.

 Personality

 Historians define Mahendra as an ambitious ruler.
 He was courageous and visionary who would not be reluctant to take any steps.
 Swiss scholar, Toni Hagen described him as very clever ruler who could handle delicate issues.
-He was a deep admirer of Nepalese literature, art and culture which led to himself composing several poems which was later on sung by many famous singers.
-He was proficient in Nepali, English, Hindi and Sanskrit Language.
+He was a deep admirer of Nepalese literature, art and culture which led to himself composing several poems which were later sung by many famous singers.
+He was proficient in Nepali, English, Hindi and Sanskrit.

 Hobbies

 Mahendra went in for various activities like noblemen of his era and subsequent eras.
 MBB Shah (Nepali: म. वी. वि. शाह) is the literary name of King Mahendra.
 MBB Shah is a more passionate poet of the Romantic section of Nepali poetry.
 King Mahendra wrote various songs and poems.
 He is also called the first lyricist of Nepal by some sources.
 He penned Lolayeka Tee, Gajalu Tee Thula Thula Aakha, Garchin Pukar Aaama, Aakashma Tirmire, Kina Kina Timro Tasbir, ma mare pani mero desh bachi rahos, Rara ki Apsara etc. which were later sung by Gulam Ali and Lata Mangeshkar.
-He was also fond of hunting and would regularly go to hunting with her queen to different places.
+He was also fond of hunting and would regularly go to hunting with his queen to different places.

 Offspring

-Other than his 6 children, King Mahendra also had a son from one of his concubine Gita Gurung, who was born before any other child from his legal marriage.
+Four of his children were killed in the 2001 royal massacre.
+Other than his six children, King Mahendra also had a son from one of his concubine Gita Gurung, who was born before any other child from his legal marriage.
 Gita worked in the royal palace as a servant when Mahendra was a prince.

 Memorial

 Many structures, institutions, locations and honors have been built and introduced in the memory of King Mahendra.
 Monuments erected in his name were renamed after the restoration of the parliament in 2063 BS and the end of the monarchy in 2065 BS.
 After the political changes of 2063 BS, an attempt was made to rename the highway built in the name of the king as Lok Marg.
 Even though the Ratna Park named after his queen was renamed as Shankhadhar Sakhwa Park, Ratna Park is still popular among the people.
+A species of groundhopper (Orthoptera: Tetrigidae) discovered from Shivapuri Nagarjun National Park by a team led by Nepali researcher Madan Subedi has been named after King Mahendra as Skejotettix mahendrai Subedi, Kasalo, & Skejo, 2024, commonly known as "Royal Groundhopper".